frossm/quoter/README.md

 <img align="right" width="200" src="https://github.com/frossm/quoter/blob/master/graphics/PostIt-512x512.jpg">Quoter is a small command line tool to fetch stock quotes.
 In order to minimize HTML scraping, it retrieves quotes from [IEXCloud](https://iexcloud.io).
 You can signup for free and get 500k stock quotes per month.
 Please check their usage agreements prior to signing up and ensure you are allowed to user their service.

 After getting an account, log into the dashboard and you can see your API tokens.
 You'll need the secret token to use this program.
-The secret key starts with "sk_"
+The secret key starts with ``sk_``

 Unfortunately, IEXCloud does not provide index data.
 Therefore they are scraped from a finance website to get the DOW, NASDAQ, and S&P500 data.
 I don't really like this, but it seems the only option at this point.
 It does mean that there is a likelihood that I'll probably have to keep updating the program if the web page format changes.